Monoginryoso/monoginryoso.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student majoring in Biomedical Sciences with a passion for doodling on my iPad.
-My artwork often centers around biology as well as other scientific fields, featuring original characters as well as occasional fanart pieces.
+My artwork often centers around biology or other scientific fields, featuring original characters as well as occasional fanart pieces.

 This website serves as a platform to showcase the concepts and creative processes behind my artworks.